arllanos/minesweeper-API/README.md

 It provides the ability to easily change underlying http routing framework (e.g., switch from Chi to Mux or viceversa)

-The [game engine]([https://github.com/arllanos/minesweeper-API#game-engine-logic-and-how-to-interpret-the-board](https://github.com/arllanos/minesweeper-API#game-engine-logic-and-how-to-interpret-the-board)) has been written by adapting the classical [Flood Fill algorithm](https://en.wikipedia.org/wiki/Flood_fill).
+The game engine has been written by adapting the classical [Flood Fill algorithm](https://en.wikipedia.org/wiki/Flood_fill).

+**Techincal highligts**
+- Follows clean architecture principles
+- Independent of http framework and data repository technology
+- Use Docker
+- Deployed in Kubernetes AKS (`deployment/k8s-deployment.yaml`)

 ## Running the application locally
 There are two ways to run the API server locally.